Advisories and Watches Issued for our Region:

 Spring Fire Ban is currently in place for West Virginia and Virginia which lasts until May 31st and April 30th respectively.
 This means burning is prohibited from 7 AM to 5 PM that day.
 If you need to burn anything after 5 PM, you must make sure that it is completely extinguished by 7 AM the next day.
 Also make sure that all fires must have a ring or safety strip around it.

-Mostly sunny skies.
-Highs in the middle 40s.
+Sunny skies.
+Mild.
+Highs in the low 40s.

 Isolated showers possible.
-Cooler.
-Highs in the upper 40s.
+Highs in the middle 40s.

 Mostly cloudy start, gradual clearing in afternoon.
 Highs in the low 40s.